LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/windows/install.md

 Under section **General**:

 * `SiteUrl`: publicly accessible URL of the website (e.g.: `https://ca.patorum.com/`).
 This address is used to compose emails with links back to the website
-* `AutoUpdateDatabase`: se to `false` if the application does not have permissions to perform model changes to the database, or leave commented otherwise (or se to `true`)
+* `AutoUpdateDatabase`: by default, the application tries to perform model changes to the database after an update (when needed).
+Set to `false` if the application does not have owner permissions over the database.
-* `SupportEmailAddress`: the support email address (used when composing emails)
+* `SupportEmailAddress`: the support email address (used on the footer of outgoing emails)

 ### Amplia settings